top of page

 From experience, we are also regularly engaged on closely related small‑scale residential formats, including dual‑key or dual‑lock arrangements, where landscape documentation requirements are effectively equivalent in terms of access, shared interfaces, setbacks and private open space coordination.

-While terminology and planning definitions vary between councils, these projects consistently depend on clear, coordinated landscape documentation to resolve these site relationships clearly across the documentation set, which is the focus of this work.
+While terminology and planning definitions vary between councils, these projects consistently depend on coordinated landscape documentation to ensure site relationships are legible and interpreted consistently across the consultant set, which is the focus of this work.

 Dual occupancy as a coordination challenge